xuwupeng2000/terminology/README.md

-# "Jack's Ruby development setup"
+Jack's Ruby development setup

 This is the configs of Jack Wu.
+This script is tested in Ubuntu, and it requires you have git on you system.

+NOTE: iT WILL OVERWRITE YOUR OLD CONFIGS.

-## What is included
+### What is included

 A install script is included it can help you setup:
 - zsh